kernelci/kernelci-core/doc/collection-build.rst

  For more info about the available fields, see the :ref:`build logs schema <schema_build_logs>`

- :param build_id: The ID of the build to retrieve.
+ :param build_id: The ID of the build.
  :type build_id: string

  :reqheader Authorization: The token necessary to authorize the request.